Jenny McMahon – Chairperson

 Jenny McMahon is currently the Director City Life at Wyndham City Council.
 Prior to that she held the position of General Manager, Community Services, City of Greater Geelong.
 Jenny has worked in local government in various roles for many years.

-Jenny joined the Board of Barwon CASA in November 2012 and was the Chairperson position from October 2013—October 2015.
+Jenny has been Chairperson of the Barwon CASA Board since August 2016.
+She joined the Board in November 2012 and was also Chairperson from October 2013—October 2015.

 Jenny holds a Bachelor of Business – Industrial Relations and Human Resources, as well as qualifications in Applied Social Sciences (Child Care).
 She is also a Graduate of the Australian Institute of Company Directors.
 Jenny has previously held board positions on the Western Region Health Centre, Healthwest, and the Local Government Professional Association.